pivotal/docs-tap/tap-gui/plugins/app-live-view-steeltoe.hbs.md

 The page also includes the following capabilities for `editing` configured environment properties:

-- The UI allows the user to edit environment properties and see the live changes in the application.
+- The UI allows you to edit environment properties and see the live changes in the application.
   These edits are temporary and go away if the underlying pod is restarted.
-- For each of the configured environment properties, the user can edit its value by clicking on the **Override** button in the same row.
+- For each of the configured environment properties, you can edit its value by clicking on the **Override** button in the same row.
-  After the value is saved, the user can view the message that the property was overridden from the initial value.
+  After the value is saved, you can view the message that the property was overridden from the initial value.
 Also, the updated property is visible in the **Applied Overrides** section at the top of the page.
   The **Reset** button in the same row resets the environment property to the initial state.
-- The user can also edit or remove the overridden environment variables in the **Applied Overrides** section.
+- You can also edit or remove the overridden environment variables in the **Applied Overrides** section.
-- The **Applied Overrides** section also enables the user to add new environment properties to the application.
+- The **Applied Overrides** section also enables you to add new environment properties to the application.

 > **Note** The `management.endpoint.env.post.enabled=true` must be set in the application config